rifatcholakov/Interactive-Form/README.md

 # Interactive Form
-Transforming a basic web form in an engaging, interactive, and easy to use.
+As developers we create forms to collect information from users for nearly every website and application we build.
+For this project, I've used my skills to enhance a form so that it’s engaging, interactive, and easy to use.
 <br/>
 <br/>
 <img src="https://i.imgur.com/wocPK0K.png" />